openzipkin/openzipkin.github.io/pages/instrumenting.md

 requests.
 Other protocols will need to be augmented with the information for tracing to be effective.

-**Sampling decisions are made at the edge of the system**
+**Instrumentation sampling decisions are made at the edge of the system**

 Downstream services must honour the sampling decision of the upstream system.
 If there's no "Sampled" information in the incoming request, the library should make a decision on whether to sample this request, and include the decision in further downstream requests.
-This provides several desirable properties:

- * Traces always start at the most-upstream service with Zipkin integration.
- * Since the sampling decision is made at the edge of the system, we'll always have consistent traces - either the whole call graph is traced, or none of it.
- * Cumulative sample rates from sampling decisions in downstream services is eliminated, Sample rate is clearly controlled at the edge of the system supporting Zipkin, ensuring accurate control of the sample rate (happens at the edge of the system).
+This simplifies the math when it comes to understanding what's sampled and what isn't.
+It also ensures that a request is either fully traced, or not traced at all, making the sampling policy easier to understand and configure.

+Note that the debug flag will force a trace to be sampled, regardless of any sampling rules.
+The debug flag also applies to storage tier sampling, which is configured on the server side of Zipkin.

 **HTTP Tracing**